-Kathy Kuhl graduated from William and Mary, where she earned teaching certificates in secondary mathematics and English.
-She has taught junior high school math in Maryland, homeschooled her son for grades 4 to 12, given seminars for adults internationally, and led many classes for homeschooled teens, and gives seminars for adults.
+Kathy graduated from William and Mary, where she earned teaching certificates in secondary mathematics and English.
+She homeschooled her son for grades 4 to 12, taught junior high math in public school, taught algebra, composition, and geometry courses for homeschooled teens, and gives seminars for adults.

 Click here to contact Kathy.

-Whether your child struggles or has given up; is dyslexic, distracted, gifted, learning disabled, or just learns differently, Kathy Kuhl offers encouragement and support.
+Whether your children struggle or have given up, whether they are dyslexic, distracted, gifted, learning disabled,all of the above, or just learn differently, Kathy Kuhl offers encouragement and support.
 Kathy founded LearnDifferently.com to equip parents to teach their children.

 - Kathy would be happy to speak to your group.
-She has addressed international conferences on special needs, homeschool conventions across the US and in Europe, and local support groups of all sizes.
-She lives near Washington, DC.
+She has addressed international conferences on special needs, homeschool conventions across the US, and local support groups of all sizes.
+She lives near Washington DC.
 Email her to discuss your needs and terms.

 - Need an article for your publication?
 Kathy writes for a general parent audience, for homeschoolers, and for parents with children with special needs.
 Send her a brief description of what you need.